Assertions

 Assert::error (string $callable, int|string|array $type, ?string $message=null)

-Checks that the $callable invocation generates the expected errors (ie warnings, notices, etc.).
-As $type we specify one of the constants E_..., for example E_WARNING.
-And if pass $message, the error message must also match pattern.
+Checks that the function $callable generated the expected errors (ie warnings, notices, etc).
+As $type specify one of the E_... constants, for example E_WARNING.
+And if we specify $message, the error message must also match the pattern.
 For example:

 Assert::error(